Do I need a Class 3 (Miscellaneous) permit?

 You can apply for a Class 3 (Miscellaneous) permit if your heavy vehicle does not comply with mass, dimension or operating requirements set out in a gazette notice.
 A class 3 permit may also be required if your heavy vehicle is operating under a jurisdictional permit-based scheme.
 Your application will be assessed against the relevant vehicle standards and safety.

-- for travel within SA - apply through the NHVR Portal.
-For more information see the Common Class 3 combinations - South Australia (PDF, 926KB) and NHVR Portal input sheet - South Australia Class 3 (PDF, 1.2MB)
+- Common Class 3 combinations - South Australia (PDF, 926KB) and NHVR Portal input sheet - South Australia Class 3 (PDF, 1.2MB)

 - Increased Mass Limits for Eligible 3-axle Buses in New South Wales information sheet (PDF, 245KB) - Describes the increased mass limits for eligible 3-axle buses and operating conditions in New South Wales.
 Eligible buses will need to apply to the NHVR and applications will be assessed on case by case basis.

 Please note: If you apply through post or fax, all correspondence relating to that application will be done through the same channel.

 - Class 3 (Miscellaneous) permit application form (PDF, 1.2MB)

 - Additional Axle Mass and Spacings attachment (PDF, 290KB)

 Note: Please right-click on a form and save it to your computer, rather than opening it up directly in your web browser.
 The form can then be opened locally and saved.